 8. Join Buy Nothing Groups and Other Freebie Sites

-9. Creating a baby registry on a budget
+9. Simple Tips For Creating a Baby Registry on a Budget

 1. Stick to basics: You don’t need to register for every single thing your baby will need.
 Stick to the basics and you’ll save money.

 2. Shop secondhand: Baby clothes and gear can be expensive, but you can often find good deals at consignment stores or online auction sites.